Struder6/struder6/README.md

 ## About The greatest of myselfs
-I'm a newbie in IT.
+I'm still a newbie in IT, but I already know a few things.
+[spoiler] Maybe how to install and configure linux

-# Hi, I'm DD! 👋
+# Hi, I'm DostavshikDiscomforta! 👋

 ## 🔗 Links